imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

-Here is a list of common configuration options.
+Here is a list of common configuration options and value descriptions.

 +---------------+----------------------+----------+--------------------------------------------------+
 | Name          | Type                 | Required | Description of the command                       |